RolandLittlehales/AI-controller/docs/standards/testing.md

 #### When to Use it.each and describe.each

 **✅ MUST use `.each` for:**
-- Pure data-driven tests where only input/expected values change
+- Multiple data-driven tests where only input/expected values change (2+ test cases)
 - Replacing manual `forEach` loops within test cases (anti-pattern)
-- Repetitive execution patterns with different data sets
+- Repetitive execution patterns with different data sets (2+ scenarios)
-- Configuration testing (different system specs, usage levels, etc.)
+- Configuration testing across multiple system specs, usage levels, etc.

 **❌ MUST NOT use `.each` for:**
+- Single test cases (use regular `it()` for individual tests)
 - Complex integration tests with unique setup/teardown
 - Tests with case-specific assertions or validation logic
 - Multi-step workflows where each step has different meaning